acerock/CppToCSharpTools/readme.md

 ### Persisting structs in .cs files
 The app should identify correct .cs file home for the struct and keep it's order from the .h files.

+Structs should be transformed to internal classes and same rules for classes should be applied when it comes to access modifiers except default access modifier is internal.

 #### Struct type defined in a header file with pure virtual classes (interface)
 Header file containing pure virtual classes will not have a matching .cpp file.
 Consider a pure virtual class declaration ISample in ISample.h where there is no ISample.cpp.